Aria Bedmar: Biography

 Aria Bedmar was born in the province of Almería, Andalusia on 1 December 1994.
 She studied at Colegio Portocarrero in Roquetas de Mar, also receiving an education as a dancer at Roquetas' municipal school.
 Upon taking her selectividad test, she moved to Madrid to pursue a career as an actress.
 She trained her acting chops under Cristina Rota.
 She made her television debut as an actress in La caza.
 Monteperdido.
 She then portrayed closeted lesbian Camino in period soap opera Acacias 38.
 The character's popular lesbian relationship with Ylenia Baglietto's Maite generated an online shipping fandom known as 'Maitino'.
 Ensuing roles in period dramas The Cook of Castamar, Dime Quién Soy: Mistress of War, Heirs to the Land, and Operación Barrio Inglés followed.
 She also shot horror film Sister Death, starring as Narcisa, a young novice nun gifted with supernatural powers.

+Personal life

-Bedmar began a relationship with Megara's frontwoman Kenzy in 2009 and they were married from 2019 to 2021 In 2025, Bedmar was expecting her first baby She is also working in the band's dancing crew.
+Bedmar is a lesbian.
+She began a relationship with Sara Jiménez Moral, the frontwoman of band Megara, and they were married from 2019 to 2021 In 2025, Bedmar was expecting her first baby She is also working in the band's dancing crew.
 She performed as a dancer in Megara's act in Eurovision 2024's second semifinals in representation of San Marino.